-THE objection has been repeatedly urged that Spiritualism . has filled, and is still filling our insane asylums with victims of its sad influences.
-The charge is simply a false one, for it is not founded upon facts.
-It does not even approach to the truth, as the statistics of the different insane asylums in the United States will bear us witness.
-That naturally excitable minds have, occasionally, become unbalanced by being too intensely absorbed in its investigation, we do not desire to Such minds are liable to a similar unhealthy disturbdenv. ance by coming in contact with any subject which may excite their attention, and which requires an action of the brain for its comprehension.
+THE objection has been repeatedly urged that Spiritualism has filled, and is still filling, our insane asylums with victims of its sad influences.
+The charge is simply a false one, for it is not founded upon It does not even approach to the truth, as facts. the statistics of the different insane asylums in the United States will bear us witness.\ That naturally excitable minds have, occasionally, become unbalanced by being too intensely absorbed in its investigation. we do not desire to deny.
+Such minds are liable to a similar unhealthy disturbance by coming in contact with any subject which may excite their attention, and which requires an action of the brain for its comprehension.
 That there is anything in Spiritualism, or what it develops, which has a peculiar tendency to produce insanity, we think we are justified in denying.
-We go further, and express the conviction that its tendency is just the reverse-that it has not only saved hundreds from insanity, but that many have been cured by its influences.
-We will endeavor to illustrate these positions by a few remarks which are based upon well-attested facts.
+We go further, and express the conviction that its tendency is just the reversethat it has not only saved hundreds from insanity.

+\See "Spiritualism and Insanity," by Eugene Crowell, M.D.
+Boston, 1877. but that may have been cured by its influence.
+We will endeavour to illustrate these positions by a few remarks which are based upon well-attested facts.

-It will be necessary for us to state, that though Spiritualism has not yet developed (and we trust it never will develop) any positive system of dogmatic theology, there is one truth which has been made manifest beyond contradiction, and that is the eternal, progressive development of the human soul.
+It will be necessary for us to state, that though Spiritualism has not yet developed (and we trust it never will develop) any positive system of dogmatic theology, there is one truth which has been made manifest beyond contradiction, and that is the eternal progressive development of the human soul.
 This position has been frequently assumed by able theologians in their discussions of the probable life of the soul hereafter, and the truth seems to be an instinct of our better nature.
-The Rev. Dr. Clark, Bishop of Rhode Island, in one of his sermons, says:
+The Rev. Dr. Clark, Bishop of Rhode Island, in one of his sermons, says:--

 "Heaven will not be a monotony.
 All which belongs to our nature, that is not sensual and sinful, will there find free scope for its development.
-Nothing, then, which we here learn, is lost.
+Nothing, then, which we hear or learn is lost.
 No elevated taste is cultivated in vain.
 No healthy affection withers under the touch of death.
-There are strains of melody, and sights of beauty, and holy friendships, in the spiritual world.
-Everything which God has made on earth, and which man has left untouched by sin, is only a symbol of something grander and more resplendent, in reserve for the holy hereafter.
-What music will be heard in heaven!
-What prospects will charm the eye!
-What thoughts will be uttered there!
-What emotions will be enkindled there!
+There are strains of melody, and sights of beauty, and holy friendship in the spiritual world.
+Everything which God has made on earth, and which man has left untouched by sin, is only a symbol of something grander and more resplendent in reserve for the holy hereafter.
+What music will be heard in heaven t What prospects will charm the eye!
+What thoughts will be uttered there !
+What emotions will be enkindled there !
 What variety of employments, yet nothing servile, nothing selfish !
 In the second place we observe, that to the righteous the future will be a constant and unending progress.
 The law of this progress may be essentially the same as it is now, only it will operate under greatly improved conditions.
 We shall never reach a point where we shall stop and make no further advance; for then there would lie before us an eternity without occupation.
-The time will no doubt come when we shall look back upon all that we have acquired and done in this world, as we now regard the experiences of our earliest infancy, and we shall wonder that we thought ourselves so wise.
+The time will no doubt come when we shall look back upon all that we have acquired and done in this world, as we now regard the experiences of our earliest in. fancy, and we shall wonder that we thought ourselves so wise.
 We shall begin our life hereafter as we close it here."